 Ideal plan features include: Unlocked phones, free or low-fee roaming

 If you’re planning to visit for more than 10 days, you can find a better deal through their monthly packs.
-You can get unlimited calls in the US (including calls back home to Canada), unlimited texting and 1GB of 4G LTE data for $39.95.
-If you need more data, 4GB of data is only $64.95.
+You can get unlimited calls in the US (including calls back home to Canada), unlimited texting and 2GB of 4G LTE data for $39.95.
+If you need more data, 8GB of data is only $64.95.
 Both options include unlimited 2G data.

 However, Roam Mobility doesn't work within Canada.
 So if you'll need to swap the SIM cards in your phone and use a new number while in the US.

 If you'd prefer a single card that works in both locations, consider Public Mobile.
 Their monthly packages are already a great deal and tacking on a U.S. Roaming add-on is affordable.
-As an example, you can get unlimited calls to Canada and the U.S., global texting, 1GB of 3G data in Canada for 30 days as a standard package for $40.
+As an example, you can get unlimited calls in Canada, global texting, 1GB of 3G data in Canada for 30 days as a standard package for $35.
 Tacking on a roaming pack for $20 adds unlimited talk and text and 250MB of data within the US and 250MB of data for 10 days.

 If you’re travelling outside the US and Canada, picking up a prepaid SIM or travelling SIM and using it in an unlocked phone is likely cheaper than most carrier offerings.
 You might even pick up a cheap phone just for travel and still see savings over our pick.
 If you’ll be travelling to multiple destinations, a Knowroaming SIM offers flexibility and savings over carrier roaming rates.